haddocking/haddocking.github.io/education/powerfit/index.md

 <a class="prompt prompt-info">
     Make a distance histogram for the HADDOCK generated model.
 </a>
 <a class="prompt prompt-question">
     Are there any clashes found for the HADDOCK model?
 </a>

 The combination of cryo-EM and mutagenesis data, a physics-based force field, and a semi-flexible refinement protocol improves the quality of the resulting models.
-In this tutorial, we showed you how to use PowerFit to fit high-resolution structures to an electron density map and how to interpret the results.
+In this tutorial, we showed you how to use PowerFit to fit high-resolution structures to a cryo-EM density map and how to interpret the results.
 Further, we also showed how integrative modeling using HADDOCK can improve the stereochemistry of the models, in particular if done in combination with additional experimental data, such as mutagenesis.

 Thank you for following this tutorial.
 If you have any questions or